-- 1. for the Individual GLWB Rider, the date you die, and for the Spousal GLWB Rider, the date the later of you or your covered spouse dies; - 2. the date the Account Value equals zero due to a Nonguaranteed Withdrawal; - 3. the date that ownership of the contract or Rider is transferred or the contract, Rider or any benefits under the contract or Rider are assigned unless: in New York, the new owner is a covered person; in New Hampshire and Vermont the new owner assumes full ownership of the contract and is essentially the same person as the current owner (e.g. a change to a court appointed guardian representing the owner during the owner's lifetime) or the new owner is a covered person; - 4. on the Maturity Date, unless you elect to receive your LPA through a life only Annuity Option, or joint life only Annuity Option if you have elected the Spousal GLWB Rider and your covered spouse is still living; - 5. the date you voluntarily elect an Annuity Option under the contract; - 6. the date you cancel the GLWB Rider; or - 7. the date you surrender the contract.
+- 1. for the Individual GLWB Rider, the date you die, and for the Spousal GLWB Rider, the date the later of you or your covered spouse dies; - 2. the date the Account Value equals zero due to a Nonguaranteed Withdrawal; - 3. the date that ownership of the contract or Rider is transferred or the contract, Rider or any benefits under the contract or Rider are assigned unless the new owner assumes full ownership of the contract and is essentially the same person as the current owner (e.g. a change to a court appointed guardian representing the owner during the owner's lifetime) or the new owner is a covered person; - 4. on the Maturity Date, unless you elect to receive your LPA through a life only Annuity Option, or joint life only Annuity Option if you have elected the Spousal GLWB Rider and your covered spouse is still living; - 5. the date you voluntarily elect an Annuity Option under the contract; - 6. the date you cancel the GLWB Rider; or - 7. the date you surrender the contract.